DataDog/documentation/content/en/synthetics/private_locations/dimensioning.md

 For example, ten tests are scheduled to run simultaneously on a private location that has two workers running.
 If Worker 1 is running two tests, Worker 1 can request three additional tests to run.
 If Worker 2 is not running any tests, Worker 2 can request the five following tests.

-The remaining three tests can be requested by whichever worker has finished running its test first (any worker that has available slots).
+The remaining two tests can be requested by whichever worker has finished running its test first (any worker that has available slots).

 ## Further Reading